Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 And Hallgerður langbrók from the Saga of Njáll lived at Fell with her first husband, Þorvaldur.

-In the old school building at Staðarfell, the SÁÁ rehabilitation centre for recovering alcoholics was operating when we visited, but they operated their rehabilitation centre there since 1980.
+In the old school building at Staðarfell, the SÁÁ rehabilitation centre for recovering alcoholics was operating when we visited, but they have operated their rehabilitation centre there since 1980.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandInside Staðarfellskirkja